Quantum information theory and Fourier multipliers on quantum groups: The principle of transference in noncommutative analysis

-A deeper analysis of the structure of ergodic actions of compact groups has been made by Wassermann in \cite{Was1}, \cite{Was2} and \cite{Was3}.
+A deeper analysis of the structure of ergodic actions of compact groups has been made by Wassermann in \cite{Was89}, \cite{Was88a} and \cite{Was88b}.
 In particular, Wassermann remarkably showed\footnote{\thefootnote.
-It is an intriguing open question to know if the group $\SU(n)$ can act ergodically for some $n \geq 3$ on the unique injective factor of type $\II_1$ with separable predual.} that the compact group $\SU(2)$ only admits ergodic actions on von Neumann algebras of finite type I. Moreover, Wassermann proved \cite[Theorem 20]{Was1} that each ergodic action of a compact group $G$ on Type I von Neumann algebras is isomorphic to an induced action $\Ind_{H}^{G} u$, where $H$ is a closed subgroup of $G$ acting by an irreducible projective representation $u$.
+It is an intriguing open question to know if the group $\SU(n)$ can act ergodically for some $n \geq 3$ on the unique injective factor of type $\II_1$ with separable predual.} that the compact group $\SU(2)$ only admits ergodic actions on von Neumann algebras of finite type I. Moreover, Wassermann proved \cite[Theorem 20]{Was89} that each ergodic action of a compact group $G$ on a von Neumann algebra of Type I is isomorphic to an induced action $\Ind_{H}^{G} u$, where $H$ is a closed subgroup of $G$ acting by an irreducible projective representation $u$.

-The abstract theory of ergodic actions of compact quantum groups on operator algebras has been initiated by Boca in \cite{Boc1}.
+The abstract theory of ergodic actions of compact quantum groups on operator algebras has been initiated by Boca in \cite{Boc95}.
 One significant difference with the compact group case is that the unique invariant state $h_{\cal{M}}$ is not necessarily a trace.
-Indeed, Wang \cite{Wan1} gave examples of ergodic actions of universal unitary quantum groups on type III factors.
-However, by \cite[Corollary 5.2]{DeC2}, the invariant state associated to an ergodic action of a compact quantum group of Kac type on a type I factor is tracial.
-Note that by \cite{BRV1} this is not true for ergodic actions of compact quantum groups of Kac type on arbitrary von Neumann algebras.
-Finally, we refer to the preprint \cite{ChH1} for information on ergodic actions of the quantum group $\O_{-1}(2)$.
+Indeed, Wang \cite{Wan99} gave examples of ergodic actions of universal unitary quantum groups on type III factors.
+However, by \cite[Corollary 5.2]{DeC11a}, the invariant state associated to an ergodic action of a compact quantum group of Kac type on a factor of type I is tracial.
+Note that by \cite{BRV06} this is not true for ergodic actions of compact quantum groups of Kac type on arbitrary von Neumann algebras.
+Finally, we refer to the preprint \cite{ChH1} for information on ergodic actions of the quantum group $\O_{-1}(2)$ and to \cite{BaG10}, \cite{Ban17} \cite{Ban20}, \cite{BSS12} and \cite{FrTS23} for other examples and information.